5l1v3r1/popup.js/README.md

  * *string* shieldColor - the color of the shield, if there is one.
 This is a CSS value, so you can use a hex color code, a color name, or something like `rgba(x,y,z,w)`.
  * *number* startX - the initial X offset of the center of the popup, in relative coordinates (i.e. between 0 and 1).
  * *number* startY - the initial Y offset of the center of the popup, in relative coordinates (i.e. between 0 and 1).
- * [Animation](#the-animation-type) - the animation to use for showing and hiding the popup.
+ * [Animation](#the-animation-type) animation - the animation to use for showing and hiding the popup.
 If you do not specify an animation, a default one will be used.
 If you specify a `null` animation, no animation will be used.

 The `Popup` class is an event emitter and will emit the following events: